joaocb2002/Algorithms-and-Optimization_PROJECT/README.md

 Tasks 10,11 and 12 will iterate over various values of mu and may take a while.
 Check the terminal to view the status of the iteration.

-Task 13: Same as task 9.
+Task 13: Same as task 9 but with a maximum of 2 points.

 Results of tasks 14,15 and 16 will be saved or/and displayed on the console.